grafana/plugin-tools/docusaurus/docs/test-a-plugin/getting-started/write-tests.md

 sidebar_position: 2
 ---

-# First test
+# Write tests

+After you have [set up Grafana Plugin E2E](installation.md), you are ready to write your first test.
+This guide provides sample tests that you can use to test your plugin against multiple versions of Grafana at once.

-In the following test, the panel edit page is used to test a data source plugin.
+n the following test, the panel edit page is used to test a data source plugin.

 ```typescript
 import { test, expect } from '@grafana/plugin-e2e';